epietron/eew-site-amp/README.md

 # eew-site-amp
-Data and scripts from my Master's research.
+Data and scripts from my Master's research studying seismic site amplification in eastern and western Canada.